selenkarakaya/websiteFor_yogaPilatesStudio/README.md

 - **JavaScript (Vanilla JS)**
 - **Responsive Web Design**: Utilized media queries, flexbox, and grid layout.
 - **Session Storage**: Used for booking classes and transferring data to the shopping cart page.

+## 📚 Learning & Insights

+Through the **Yoga Pilates Studio** project, I gained valuable insights and skills, including:

+- **Responsive Web Design**: Enhanced my understanding of responsive design principles, ensuring the website is accessible and functional across various devices.
+- **User Authentication**: Learned to implement user registration and login systems, improving security and personal user experience.
+- **Dynamic Content Management**: Gained experience in managing and displaying dynamic content for classes, schedules, and instructor information.
+- **Payment Integration**: Developed skills in integrating payment systems, enhancing the functionality of booking lessons online.
+- **User Feedback System**: Improved my ability to implement feedback mechanisms, allowing users to provide reviews and comments, fostering community engagement.

+This project solidified my foundational knowledge of web development and deepened my interest in creating applications that enhance user experiences in health and wellness.

 ## Demo 🔗
 You can check out a live demo of the Yoga&Pilates Studio ([https://blackrockpilatesyoga.netlify.app/]).